from the collection of the New York Public Library |

 Fifth Avenue.
 Well-heeled customers

-could browse among over 100 Steinway & Sons pianos here; away from the
+could browse among more than 100 Steinway & Sons pianos here, away from the

 distraction of competitors’ showrooms.

-concert hall to the rear of his building.
+concert hall at the rear of his building.

 Now audiences who came to hear performances would get first-hand